Programme

 Discover our school’s journey implementing the Harkness method through staff CPD and student-led discussions from Early Years to Year 6.
 Witness transformative videos showcasing collaborative, inquiry-based learning that elevates critical thinking, confidence, and inclusive dialogue, fostering high expectations for all learners.

-Mount Pleasant Junior School – Our Oracy Journey (EAL)
+Our Oracy Journey

 Charmaine Auckburally, Mount Pleasant Junior School

-KS2 Debate Club
+Debate Club - Live!

 Chloe Mullard, Green Meadow Primary School